logological/logological.org/README.md

 You'll need the following to build the website:

 * Pelican
-* markdown
+* Markdown
-* beautifulsoup4
+* GitPython

-You can install these libraries using `pip`:
+You can install these libraries using `pip3`:

-    pip install pelican markdown beautifulsoup4
+    pip3 install pelican markdown gitpython

-After cloning this repository, you'll need to initialize the git submodules for the `pelican-plugins`:
+After cloning this repository, you'll need to initialize the Git submodules for the Pelican plugins:

     cd pelican-plugins
     git submodule init
     git submodule update

-This only needs to be done once.

 ## Compiling the site

-Use the `Makefile`:
+Use the Makefile:

     make html
     make serve

-The command `make serve` will start a simple server at the `output` dir where the built HTML files are.
+The command `make serve` will start a simple server for the `output` directory where the generated HTML files are.
 Point your browser to [http://localhost:8000](http://localhost:8000) to view the site.
 Use `Ctrl+C` to kill the server.

 ## Deploying the site

-    make publish
     make deploy

 ## The theme

-The website theme is made using [bootstrap](http://getbootstrap.com/) and tweaked from the Cosmo [Bootswatch](http://bootswatch.com/) theme.
+The website theme is made using [bootstrap](http://getbootstrap.com/) and tweaked from the [Bootswatch](http://bootswatch.com/) themes.
 Icons are provided by [FontAwesome](http://fontawesome.io/) and [Academicons](http://jpswalsh.github.io/academicons/).

 The Jinja2 templates and CSS are located in the `theme` folder.
-Leonardo really should make this theme more generic and provide it to the world.
-But, you know, time and things.
-You can still use it by copying the `theme` folder to your own project.
-Leonardo can't guarantee that things will work without his specific folder struture in `content`.

 <!--
 ## Adding an article/talk/course/software